Anthoni-Mathias/game_finder/README.md

   - [**Disclaimer**](#Disclaimer)

 ## About
 This application is a blog and was created for users to get inspired and share anything related to games.
-Users can create add as many blog posts as they like for free!
+In the and in the future I will be implementing content for the user to post their experiences and create add as many blog posts as they like for free!.

 ## Why This Project?
 This application was created for my 3rd Milestone Project with Python for [Code Institute](https://codeinstitute.net/).
 I used Python and a flask.